zhmgczh/ChinaChronoClock/README.md

 # English

-(Note that all content in this repository is released under the MIT license.
+(Note that all content in this repository and website is released under the MIT license.
 Please carefully read the [LICENSE](LICENSE) file and properly credit the content before reusing, copying, or adapting it.)

 The "ChinaChronoClock" project is a specialized clock application designed to display the time for China's five major time zones.
 Beyond just showing the clock time, this application includes: